carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

 ===============================

 Each additional style option adds costs to the clang-format project.
-Some of these costs affect the clang-format developement itself, as we need to make sure that any given combination of options work and that new features don't break any of the existing options in any way.
+Some of these costs affect the clang-format development itself, as we need to make sure that any given combination of options work and that new features don't break any of the existing options in any way.
 There are also costs for end users as options become less discoverable and people have to think about and make a